mhofmann-Khoury/knit_script_evaluation/readme.md

-# Knit Scrip User Evaluation Instructions
+# Knit Script User Evaluation Instructions

 Thank you for participating in our evaluation of the Knit Script programming language.
 Your feedback will help us to improve this language and build new systems to support automatic machine knitting.